 The Budwig diet, or Budwig protocol, is a diet plan that some people believe can support the treatment of cancer.
+It involves flaxseed and cottage cheese, and avoiding processed foods.

 One such therapy is the Budwig diet.
 This diet involves the consumption of a flaxseed oil and cottage cheese mixture, as well as the avoidance of processed foods and animal fats.